A815 road: Sandbank to Dunoon via A815

-In Sandbank, at a T-junction with the A885 High Road (which leads to and from the northern end of Dunoon and links up with the A815 at East Bay), the road turns left towards the Holy Loch Marina as Rankin's Brae.
+In Sandbank, at a T-junction with the A885 High Road (see below), the road turns left towards the Holy Loch Marina as Rankin's Brae.
 At the mouth of the Holy Loch, at the western shores of the Firth of Clyde, the road turns south as it leads through Hunters Quay and enters the town of Dunoon.
-As Alexandra Parade, the road continues through Hunters Quay and Kirn.
+As Marine Parade, the road continues through Hunters Quay and Kirn, not long after which the road becomes Alexandra Parade.

-En route to Dunoon's East Bay, the road passes several roads that lead up and down the hill perpendicular to the Firth of Clyde.
-They are: Kirn Brae, Stewart Street, Clyde Street and Dhalling Road.
+En route to Dunoon's East Bay, the road passes several roads that lead up and down the hill perpendicular to the Firth of Clyde, including Clyde Street and Dhalling Road.
 Several others, not mentioned here, are cul-de-sacs.

-Still as Alexandra Parade, the road crosses a roundabout shared with John Street (the southern end of the A885 which diverged at Sandbank), then passes Church Street, Moir Street and the eastern end of Argyll Street.
+Still as Alexandra Parade, the road crosses a roundabout shared with John Street, then passes Church Street, Moir Street and the southern end of Argyll Street.
+The A885 rejoins tha A815 along John Street and Argyll Street (see below).